hSaria/ChromaTerm/.github/readme.md

 # About
 ChromaTerm-- (`ct`) reads from standard input and highlights it according to user-configurable rules.
-Here's a quick example:
+Here's an example using the rules in the included configuration file:
 <p><img src="https://raw.githubusercontent.com/hSaria/ChromaTerm--/master/.github/junos-show-interface.png"/></p>

 # Installation